 - Absorb the amount of the item in question as a loss

 In virtually all cases the first alternative is the most desirable.
 The third alternative is used as a last resort.
-The bank should make sure that in this issue they follow the Visa and Master Card regulations for handling chargebacks and re-presentments.
+The bank should make sure that in this issue they follow the Visa and Virtual Mastercard regulations for handling chargebacks and re-presentments.

 7. Seek authorization, if required